-The Bureau of Labor Statistics anticipates more than a million available nursing jobs for registered nurses (RNs) and advanced practice registered nurses (APRNs) between 2016 and 2026.* Recruiters in all areas of healthcare will have their hands full sifting through applications and interviewing candidates, trying to find the right fit for their organization and helping to close the gap on the nursing shortage.
+The Bureau of Labor Statistics anticipates more than 433,000 available nursing jobs for registered nurses (RNs) and advanced practice registered nurses (APRNs) between 2018 and 2021.1 Recruiters in all areas of healthcare will have their hands full sifting through applications and interviewing candidates, trying to find the right fit for their organization and helping to close the gap on the nursing shortage.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.

 Walden University’s DNP, MSN, and BSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St. NW, Suite 750, Washington, D.C.
 20001, 1-202-887-6791.
 CCNE is a national accrediting agency recognized by the U.S. Department of Education and ensures the quality and integrity of baccalaureate and graduate education programs.
 For students, accreditation signifies program innovation and continuous self-assessment.